scality/cloudserver/docs/developers/new-backend.rst

   $ git clone https://github.com/scality/cloudserver
   $ cd cloudserver
-  $ npm install
+  $ yarn install
-  $ npm start
+  $ yarn start

 .. tip::

-    Some optional dependencies may fail, resulting in you seeing `NPM WARN` messages; these can safely be ignored.
+    Some optional dependencies may fail, resulting in you seeing `yarn WARN` messages; these can safely be ignored.
 Refer to the User documentation for all available options.